Land Law > Nature of Land

 The nature of land establishes the scope of what Land Law governs.
 Section 62 of the Law of Property Act 1925 defines land broadly: it includes not only the soil and buildings, but also fixtures, mines, minerals, and rights attached to land.
 However, chattels (moveable personal property) and fixtures (items that have become part of the land) are treated differently for legal purposes.

 When you purchase a property in the context of the registered land system, you need to understand exactly what is included in the sale.
-The boundary between fixtures and chattels is frequently tested in SQE1, particularly in scenarios involving agricultural equipment, garden ornaments, or fixtures in commercial properties.
+The boundary between fixtures and chattels is worth revising carefully in SQE1, particularly in scenarios involving agricultural equipment, garden ornaments, or fixtures in commercial properties.
 A fixture passes with the sale of the land itself, but a chattel does not—unless expressly included.
 This distinction directly affects the scope of legal vs equitable interests and what is actually owned.

 Key Principles for SQE1